Gisonrg-in-NUS/KWIC-demo/README.md

 After install Maven, you should be able to Import the project into Eclipse workspace by choosing "Import" -> "Maven" -> "Existing Maven project".
 Select the path to the `pom.xml` file of your project and click "Finish".
 Eclipse should be able to automatically install project dependencies if Maven is properly installed.

 Refer to [this guide](http://stackoverflow.com/questions/2061094/importing-maven-project-into-eclipse) if you meet any issues for importing.

+## Run the project
+You can run the program from [App.java](https://github.com/Gisonrg-in-NUS/KWIC-demo/blob/master/src/main/java/sg/edu/nus/comp/cs3219/App.java).

+## Tasks
+You are required to implement the "Required words" feature, and set up the Travis CI with your project repo.
+- [ ] You are expected to study the given code structure, understand it, and finish implementation of the [RequiredWordsFilter.java](https://github.com/Gisonrg-in-NUS/KWIC-demo/blob/master/src/main/java/sg/edu/nus/comp/cs3219/module/RequiredWordsFilter.java) in order to pass all tests in [MasterControlTest.java](https://github.com/Gisonrg-in-NUS/KWIC-demo/blob/master/src/test/java/sg/edu/nus/comp/cs3219/control/MasterControlTest.java).
+All the necessary interactions between UI and logic are provided to you.
+- [ ] Add more tests in `MasterControlTest.java`.
+- [ ] Implement some unit tests for `RequiredWordsFilter.java`.
+- [ ] Set up the [Travis CI](https://travis-ci.org/) for your project repo to make sure all tests are run and passed in the CI.
+A working travis config file ([.travis.yml](https://github.com/Gisonrg-in-NUS/KWIC-demo/blob/master/.travis.yml)) is provided to you in the repo.
+You are encouraged to learn more about Travis CI and modify the config file for your need.